-We have audited the financial statements of Aurum Isis Swiss Franc Fund Ltd. (the "Company") for the year ended 31 December 2019, which comprise the Statement of Comprehensive Income for the year ended 31 December 2019, the Statement of Financial Position as at 31 December 2019, the Statement of Cash Flows for the year then ended, and related notes, including the summary of significant accounting policies set out in note 2.
+We have audited the financial statements of Aurum Isis Swiss Franc Fund Ltd. (the "Company") for the year ended 31 December 2020, which comprise the Statement of Comprehensive Income for the year ended 31 December 2020, the Statement of Financial Position as at 31 December 2020, the Statement of Cash Flows for the year then ended, and related notes, including the summary of significant accounting policies.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2019 and its financial performance and cash flows for the year then ended, in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2020, its financial performance and cash flows for the year then ended, in accordance with International Financial Reporting Standards ("IFRS").